vkimb/to-awk-or-not/docs/More_awk/User_defined_functions.md

 }
 ```

-Here is simple example.
+Here is a simple example.
 It is rather surprising but awk dows not have funtion to return athe absolute value of a number.
-Here we can define one ourselfs.

 ``` awk
 function abs(x){